Rebels storm China's consulate in Pakistan amid gunfire and explosion

 “The perpetrators of this heinous attack should be brought to justice expeditiously,” the Indian Foreign Ministry said in a statement.

-The attack was “reflective of a growing China focus by the BLA”, said Raffaello Pantucci, director of international security studies at the London-based Royal United Services Institute for Defence and Security Studies.
+Raffaello Pantucci, director of international security studies at the London-based Royal United Services Institute for Defence and Security Studies, said the attack was “reflective of a growing China focus by the BLA”.

 In August, a BLA suicide bomber attacked a bus carrying Chinese mining workers in Baluchistan, wounding five people.